kubernetes/enhancements/keps/sig-network/3866-nftables-proxy/README.md

 not going to give you much information about how well the system is likely to be performing.

-(Update while going to Beta: it's still not clear.)
+(Update while going to GA: it's still not clear.
+We have not found ourselves wanting any additional metrics, nor have we received any requests for additional metrics.)

 - [X] Metrics
   - Metric names: